Bailout Stigma: Government Bailout and Stigma

 Third, as can be seen from Figure \ref{fig:uni_ex}-(b), the effect of bailout can be discontinuous with respect to the terms of bailout.
-Suppose the policy maker raises the bailout term $p_g$ starting from a low value close to $p_0=1/3$.
-At first, a short-lived stimulation equilibria may arise.
-As $p_g$ rises past $0.804$, however, short-lived stimulation equilibria disappear and in the resulting delayed stimulation equilibrium, the total trade volume jumps up albeit with delay.
-As mentioned before, one policy implication is that the policy maker may need to choose an attractive bailout offer ($p_g>0.804$ in this example) in order to avoid the selection of less desirable short-lived stimulation equilibria.
+Suppose the policy maker raises the bailout term $p_g$ starting from a low value close to $p_0=1/4$.
+At first, an SSE may arise.
+As $p_g$ rises past $0.603$, however, SSE disappear.
+Instead, the market shifts to a DSE, characterized by an increase in trade volume at a delay.
+As mentioned before, one policy implication is that the policy maker may need to choose an attractive bailout offer ($p_g>0.603$ in this example) in order to avoid the selection of less desirable SSE.

 Lastly, despite the stigma, a bailout with $p_g>p_0$ boosts overall trade regardless of the types of equilibria selected.
-As shown in Figure \ref{fig:uni_ex}-(b), the total trade volume in short-lived stimulation equilibrium is strictly higher than $2F(\t_0) = 4/3$, the total trade volume in the benchmark without bailout.
-This suggests that the positive effect of bailout on asset trading in $t = 1$---i.e., every type $\t \le p_g + S$ sells in $t = 1$---outweighs the negative effect of stigma on asset trading in $t = 2$.
-Further, as can be seen in Figure \ref{fig:uni_ex}-(b), the total trade volume in short-lived stimulation equilibrium tends to increase with $p_g$, so a more generous bailout tends to have a higher stimulation effect.
+As shown in Figure \ref{fig:uni_ex}-(b), the total trade volume in SSE is strictly higher than $2F(\t_0) = 1$, the total trade volume in the benchmark without bailout.
+This suggests that the positive effect of bailout on asset trading in $t = 1$---that is, every type $\t \le p_g + S$ sells in $t = 1$---outweighs the negative effect of stigma on asset trading in $t = 2$.
+Further, as can be seen in Figure \ref{fig:uni_ex}-(b), the total trade volume in SSE tends to increase with $p_g$, so a more generous bailout tends to have a higher stimulation effect.